Jesuit Refugee Service Singapore

 On our 42nd Anniversary, Affia, a refugee student from the JRS Digital Education Programme, shares her personal experience.
 This video clip was produced by a fellow refugee student Mukhzan.

-JRS Singapore has embarked on LEAP@JRS – a community building initiative focused on nurturing professional skills for the individual and developing resilience and self-sustainability for the community.
+In 2021, JRS Singapore initiated LEAP@JRS — a community building initiative focused on nurturing professional skills for the individual and developing resilience and self-sustainability for the community.

 LEAP@JRS encompasses: